Drug Use and Pregnancy: Can You Go to Jail?

 Arrested for Drug Use During Pregnancy?
 Contact a Florida Criminal Defense Attorney

 If you have been arrested for drug use during your pregnancy, it is imperative that you contact a criminal defense attorney.
-The Law Office of Timothy Armstrong, P.A. can assist you with any drug crimes you may face.
+The Armstrong Law Group, P.A. can assist you with any drug crimes you may face.
 Contact us for a consultation 24 hours a day, seven days a week, at 904-356-8618, or fill out an online contact form with your questions.